Travelers Home Insurance Review

 Travelers Home Insurance Cost by State

-Travelers offers five homeowners insurance discounts, though availability can vary depending on your state.
+Travelers offers five homeowners insurance discounts, though availability varies depending on your state.

 Homebuyer Discount

-Applies to customers who purchased their home within 12 months before the policy’s effective date.
+For customers who bought their home within 12 months before the policy’s effective date.

 Multi-Policy Discount